wagtail/wagtail/docs/topics/search/indexing.md

 #### Options

--   **partial_match** (`boolean`) - Setting this to true allows results to be matched on parts of words.
-For example, this is set on the title field by default, so a page titled `Hello World!` will be found if the user only types `Hel` into the search box.
 -   **boost** (`int/float`) - This allows you to set fields as being more important than others.
 Setting this to a high number on a field will cause pages with matches in that field to be ranked higher.
 By default, this is set to 2 on the Page title field and 1 on all other fields.

     ```{note}